The CSIRO Centre for Earth Observation was officially launched in June 2018.

 Kimberley’s role focuses on space strategy, the establishment of new space-related initiatives within CSIRO, technical program management, and supporting Australian industry development.
 Kimberley is also involved in a part-time secondment to the Defence Materials Technology Centre (DMTC) as Program Leader of the High Altitude Sensor Systems Program.
 Kimberley’s previous experience includes time as the CSIRO SKA Consortium Officer, and managing CSIRO’s administrative obligations in the Square Kilometre Array (SKA) Dish Consortium.
 Prior to joining CSIRO, Kimberley was Assistant Manager of Space Policy within the Australian Government Department of Innovation, Industry, Science and Research.
 Dr Clayfield holds a PhD in mechanical engineering, a MBA from the International Space University, and additional graduate qualifications in space science and public policy.
 In 2014 Kimberley received the prestigious Lawrence Sperry Award from the American Institute of Aeronautics and Astronautics.

 Jennifer Zhu comes from a background in science and government.
-She has an ANU Honours degree in Physics and a European Masters in Social Science.
+She has an ANU Honours degree in Physics, a European Masters in Social Science, and is a graduate of the International Space University’s Space Studies Program.
 Her career path has taken her through the Australian and New Zealand public services, working in areas as diverse as nuclear, innovation, immigration, agriculture, international trade, as well as the Prime Minister’s Department.
 After several years of working overseas and extensive travel she is back in Canberra working in the space sector with CSIRO.

 Laura manages CSIRO’s new requirements for satellite tasking, downlink and data distribution, initially for CSIRO’s 10% capacity share in the NovaSAR-1 satellite.
 Laura joins the team with 8 years experience in the European satellite industry, having previously worked for DMC International Imaging Ltd (originally a subsidiary of SSTL, the UK manufacturer and operator of NovaSAR-1), and Airbus Defence & Space.